sam-lewis/docker-example/README.md

 Docker Example
 ==============

 This example is a basic java webapp deployed to docker using gradle.
+A mongodb docker is also setup.

 [Boot2Docker] is used to install docker on non-linux platforms. [docker-java] is used called from gradle to deploy the application